rgbkrk/is-this-your-pipe/cfp-form.md

 No.

-Equipment needs & special requests (DEF CON will provide 1 LCD projector feed, 2 screens, microphones, wired and/or wireless Internet)
+Equipment needs & special requests (DEF CON will provide 1 LCD projector feed, 2 screens, microphones, wired and/or wireless Internet):
 Just the basics, nothing special.

 Will you require more than 1 LCD projector feed?
 No.

 Will you require a white board?
 No.

 Are there any other special equipment needs that you will require?
 No.